Planar RG Flows on Line Defects: Introduction

 There is already extensive work on defect RG (DRG) flows; see \cite{Billo:2016cpy, SoderbergRousu:2023ucv,Cuomo:2021rkm,Affleck:1991tk, Dorey:1999cj,Yamaguchi:2002pa,Friedan:2003yc,Azeyanagi:2007qj,Takayanagi:2011zk,Estes:2014hka,Gaiotto:2014gha,Jensen:2015swa,Casini:2016fgb,Andrei:2018die,Kobayashi:2018lil,Casini:2018nym,Giombi:2020rmc,Wang:2020xkc,Nishioka:2021uef,Wang:2021mdq,Sato:2021eqo}.
 DRG flows that occur in large $N$ CFTs are simpler to analyze due to their simplified diagrammatics.
 One class of such simple DRGs is triggered by a double-trace operator \beq\la{dtdeformation} {\mathbb O}_\text{DT}(x)=\cO(x)^2+O(1/N)\,. \eeq Here, $\cO$ is a single-trace operator.
 In this case $\Delta_{\mathbb O}=2\Delta+O(1/N)$, where $\Delta$ is the dimension of $\cO$.
 What makes this flow particularly simple is the large $N$ factorization of the correlators of the double-trace operator into products of two-point functions of its single-trace constituents; see figure \ref{abelianfig}.
 Double-trace flow was studied in \cite{Giombi:2018vtc, Gubser:2002vv, Hartman:2006dy, Diaz:2007an}, and the holographic dual of this flow was studied in \cite{Witten:2001ua, Berkooz:2002ug, Hartman:2006dy, Diaz:2007an, Giombi:2013yva,Giombi:2018vtc}.
 They can be realized on defects of any dimension, not necessarily a line.
 The flow triggered by (\ref{dtdeformation}) depends only on $\Delta$ and on the dimension of the defect, but not on the space-time dimension of the theory in which it is embedded; therefore, the results of these works apply equally well to defects.

 Our focus in this paper is on a second class of DRG flows.
 These are flows that appear in the large $N$ limit of conformal gauge theories with matter in the fundamental representation of the gauge group.
-In such theories, a conformal defect in the fundamental representation can be deformed by an operator of the form \beq\la{FantiF} {\mathbb O}_{\bar FF}=\overline{\cO}(x) \times \cO(x)\,, \eeq where $\cO$ is an operator that transforms in the fundamental representation of the gauge group and $\overline\cO$ in the anti-fundamental representation.
-The operator ${\mathbb O}_{\bar FF}$ is in the adjoint representation and exists only on the defect.
+In such theories, a conformal defect in the fundamental representation can be deformed by an operator of the form \beq\la{FantiF} {\mathbb O}_{\bar FF}=\overline{\cO}(x) \times \cO(x)\,, \eeq where $\cO$ is an operator that transforms in the fundamental representation of the gauge group and $\overline\cO$ in the anti-fundamental representation.\footnote{Many of the results of this paper can be generalized to deformations by defect-changing operators \cite{Billo:2013jda}.
+We leave these for future work.} The operator ${\mathbb O}_{\bar FF}$ is in the adjoint representation and exists only on the defect.

 As for the double-trace deformation, $\Delta_{\mathbb O}=2\Delta+O(1/N)$, and the correlators of the operator in (\ref{FantiF}) factorize into a product of two-point functions of its constituents at large $N$.
 However, there are two key differences from the double-trace case (\ref{dtdeformation}).
 First, only products of two-point functions that are both planar and connected survive the large $N$ limit (the products must be connected because additional disconnected components form additional fundamental loops).
 These are two-point functions between neighboring ordered points on the line, see figure \ref{unregulated}.
 Second, the planar correlators of the operator (\ref{FantiF}) are of order one, while the expectation value of the undeformed line is of order $N$.
 This is because they form a fundamental loop.